 Special features of the programme:

-- Broad range of courses covering ecological and evolutionary topics related to plants, fungi and lichens.
+A broad range of courses covering ecological and evolutionary topics related to plants, fungi and lichens.

-- Integration of theoretical analyses with field work and strong training of laboratory skills
+Integration of theoretical analyses with fieldwork and strong training of laboratory skills.

-- Freedom to create your own study programme and specialisation
+Freedom to create your own study programme and specialisation.

-The educational programme provides a foundation for continued studies at the doctoral level within the fields of plant biology, evolutionary botany, plant ecology, conservation biology, plant breeding and biotechnology, but also opens doors to employment within the public sector, forestry and agricultural organisations, ecological and conservation consultancy, plant breeding and education
+The educational programme provides a foundation for continued studies at the doctoral level within the fields of plant biology, evolutionary botany, plant ecology, conservation biology, plant breeding and biotechnology, but also opens doors to employment within the public sector, forestry and agricultural organisations, ecological and conservation consultancy, plant breeding and education.